-Independent car reviews, written by a woman with input from her family.
-That’s what you get when you read the reviews from Driven Women Magazine and once again my children have also selected their favourites vehicles from the year, so without any further ado, here are the winners!
+What is more authentic than car reviews written by a woman with input from her family?
+Once again, my children have also selected their favourites vehicles from the year, so without any further ado, here are the winners!

 My Daughter’s Car of the Year

 For anyone who has been following my journey over the years it will be of no surprise that my daughter has once again awarded her Car of the Year to the Ford Mustang.
 It must be true love.

 This year my son chose the Audi RS e-tron GT as his Car of the Year because he liked the way it looked and its speed!
 I have to agree, the acceleration from this e-tron was like nothing I have ever experienced.

 His Highly Commended award goes to the Kia EV6 GT.